marvinmarnold/flasky/README.md

 5. Test adding new data in `add_to_database.py`
 6. Initialize and test with `print_databases.py`
 7. Integrate into your app (hint: use `add_to_database.py` as reference)

+#### TIP!
+When updating models in `database_setup.py`

+If you need to add a new column to an existing table or change an attribute:

+1. Modify your Models in `database_setup.py
+2. Update `initialize.py`
+3. Delete your .db file
+4. Recreate your db by running `database_setup.py`